sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 Notice the space at the end of 'your-domain.de '; this is because our messages are in german, and surprisingly often users don't use a space after a full-stop, meaning the `like` query could potentially find sentences which are not actually links, since 'de' is a common prefix for many german words.

-Many of our spam messages contains obfuscated linkes, such as "F˔ u˔ n˔ s˔ i˔ t˔ e. c˔ o˔ m" and "F˖u˖n˖s˖i˖t˖e . n˖e˖t!", to try to circumvent simple keyword matching.
+Many of our spam messages contains obfuscated linkes, such as `F˔ u˔ n˔ s˔ i˔ t˔ e. c˔ o˔ m` and `F˖u˖n˖s˖i˖t˖e . n˖e˖t!`, to try to circumvent simple keyword matching.
 Funsite is one domain that often shows up in these ways in our messages (not the real domain, funsite is used here to not disclose the actual spam domain used).
 Using regular expressions we can find quite a lot of these messages easily:

 ```sql
 update training set class = 1